Watch Video – How to Merge Cells In Google Sheets (How to Combine Columns in Google Sheets)

 Can I Copy Merged Cells Without Copying Their Formatting?

 No, unfortunately, you can’t.
-It’s a bit of a bother in Google Sheets.
+It’s a bit of a bother.
 You’ll need to copy the text within the cell instead of the whole cell.

 Also Read: How to Merge Cells in Excel.